-- When the LaneSense system is on, the Lane-Sense Telltale (\$\overline{x}\$) is solid white when only the left lane marking has been detected and the system is ready to provide visual warnings in the instrument cluster display if an unintentional lane departure occurs on the left side. - When the LaneSense system senses the lane has been approached and is in a lane departure situation, the visual warning in the instrument cluster display will show the left lane line flashing yellow (on/off).
-The Lane-Sense telltale is changes from solid white to flashing yellow.
+- When the LaneSense system is on, the LaneSense Telltale (A) is solid white when only the left lane marking has been detected and the system is ready to provide visual warnings in the instrument cluster display if an unintentional lane departure occurs on the left side. - When the LaneSense system senses the lane has been approached and is in a lane departure situation, the visual warning in the instrument cluster display will show the left lane line flashing yellow (on/off).
+The LaneSense telltale A changes from solid white to flashing yellow.